 The Enhancing Human Rights Protections in the Security Sector in the Asia Pacific project forms the basis of these Issues Papers and other reports.
 It is a three-year, multi-partner project, whose principal objective has been to identify and test strategies that can effectively build the capacity of security sector personnel to address and resist human rights violations in their own organisations.
-The project's particular thematic focus has been the improper use of force, and its geographic focus has been Nepal and Sri Lanka.
-The project commenced in January 2012 and is due to conclude at the end of 2014.
+The project's particular thematic focus has been the use of torture, and its geographic focus has been Nepal and Sri Lanka.
+The project commenced in January 2012 and concluded in early 2015.